 The Working Group noted that the intent of the CP appeared to limit the solution to the PCDM (the price control disaggregation model applicable to the CDCM model) and did not include any reference to the EDCM “Price Control Disaggregation” model (extended Method M), which is applicable to the EDCM model.
 The Working Group considered that it was logical that any solution implemented as part of DCP 266 should also apply to the extended Method M. The proposer acknowledged that the omission of any reference to the extended Method M was not intentional and that applying the solution to that model was fully in line with the spirit of the original intent of the CP.

 The Working Group unanimously agreed that the intent of the CP should be refined to include changes to the EDCM “Price Control Disaggregation” model (extended Method M).
 The Working Group therefore sought permission from the DCUSA Panel to refine the intent of the change proposal to include the extended Method M and the DCUSA Panel approved this request on 29th April 2016.
-It is noted that the Proposer agreed to the modification to the intent of the change.
+It is noted that the proposer agreed to the modification to the intent of the change.

 Throughout this document the terms “Price Control Disaggregation Model”, “PDCM” and “Method M” may be used interchangeably.
 Also, references to these terms can also be assumed to apply equally to the “EDCM Price Control Disaggregation Model” or “Extended Method M”.
 However it should be noted that DCP 234 ‘Merging the PCDM and extended PCDM' has now been approved and so from 1 April 2018 there will only be one model to consider.